Certificate Examination Syllabus and Regulations [Overseas]

 • Health record requests

-• Out-guides (Tracers)
+• Out-guides (or Tracers)

 • Automated tracking systems

-• Colour coding on file folders
+• Colour-coding on file folders

-• Transportation of health records
+• Transportation of heath records

 • Other record controls